linode/docs/docs/migrate-to-linode/migrate-from-shared-hosting-to-linode.md

 *  You already have a Linode account.
 *  You know how to sign in to the [Linode Manager](https://manager.linode.com/).
-*  You have at least basic knowledge of how to use SSH to access your Linode.
+*  You have at least basic knowledge of how to use SSH.

 See our [Getting Started](/docs/getting-started) guide for more information on signing up and setting up your Linode.

 ## Prepare Your Domain Name to Move

-We will start by lowering the *Time to Live* (TTL) for your domain so the migration won't have negative impact on your site's visitors.
-TTL tells DNS caching servers how long to save information about your domain, and since DNS addresses don't often change server IP addresses, TTL is normally about 24 hours.
+We will start by lowering the *Time to Live* (TTL) for your domain so the migration won't have a negative impact on your site's visitors.
+TTL tells DNS caching servers how long to save information about your domain.
+Since DNS addresses don't often change server IP addresses, TTL is normally about 24 hours.

 When changing servers, however, you want a low TTL to makes sure that when you update your domain information, it takes effect quickly.
 Otherwise, your domain will resolve to your old server's IP for up to 24 hours.
-Changing TTL is not a universal guarantee, however, because caching DNS servers ignore TTL, but does the most to make sure that your site ***.
+Changing TTL is not a universal guarantee, however, because caching DNS servers ignore TTL, but does the most to make sure that your site has a smooth transition.

 1. Locate your current *nameservers* in your shared hosting provider's account control panel.
-If you're not sure what your nameservers are, you can find out with this [Whois Search tool](http://www.internic.net/whois.html).
+If you're not sure what your nameservers are, you can find out with a [Whois Search tool](http://www.internic.net/whois.html).
 You will see several nameservers listed, probably all at the same company.

     [![Version control overview.](/docs/assets/1424-internic_whois_nameserver-3.png)](/docs/assets/1424-internic_whois_nameserver-3.png)